ibrahim-s/openLinkWith/readme.md

 # Open Link With #

-Authors: Ibrahim Hamadeh, Belala Toufik
+Authors: Ibrahim Hamadeh, Cary Rowen, Belala Toufik
-Contributors: cary-rowen
 NVDA compatibility: 2018.3 and beyond
-Download [Version 2.6][1]
+Download [Development Version 2.7][1]

-This addon is used to extract links either from selected text or from clipboard text or from last spoken text display them in a list in a dialog
+This addon is used to extract links either from selected, clipboard, or last spoken text
+display them in a list in a dialog
 and give you the opportunity to open them with several browsers if found on your pc.